Forceflow/libmorton/README.md

 # Libmorton

- * Libmorton is a **C++ header-only library** with methods to efficiently encode/decode between 64, 32 and 16-bit morton codes and coordinates. *Morton order* is also known as *Z-order* or *[the Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve)*.
+ * Libmorton is a **C++ header-only library** with methods to efficiently encode/decode between 64, 32 and 16-bit morton codes and coordinates, in 2D and 3D. *Morton order* is also known as *Z-order* or *[the Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve)*.
  * Libmorton is a **lightweight and portable** library - in its most basic form it only depends on standard C++ headers.
-Architecture-specific optimizations are implemented incremently.
+Architecture-specific optimizations are implemented incrementally.
  * This library is under active development.
 SHIT MIGHT BREAK.
  * More info and some benchmarks in these blogposts:
    * http://www.forceflow.be/2016/01/18/libmorton-a-library-for-morton-order-encoding-decoding/
    * http://www.forceflow.be/2013/10/07/morton-encodingdecoding-through-bit-interleaving-implementations/

 ## Usage
-You can use the library by including only *libmorton/morton.h*.
-This will always include functions that point to the most efficient way to encode/decode.
+Just include *libmorton/morton.h*.
+This will always have functions that point to the most efficient way to encode/decode Morton codes.
 If you want to test out alternative (and possibly slower) methods, you can find them in *libmorton/morton2D.h* and *libmorton/morton3D.h*.

 <pre>
 // ENCODING 2D / 3D morton codes, of length 32 and 64 bits